Welcome to my blog!

 I needed to find out.

-Curiosity in mind, in 40 minutes flat, I wrote out one scene in my life that probably only lasted ten real-time historical minutes, but created a life-time of denial and mistrust.
+Curiosity in mind, in 40 minutes flat, I wrote out one scene in my life that probably only lasted ten real-time historical minutes, but seeded a life-time of denial and mistrust.

 Feelings poured out that I didn't know existed.